What is Ganglion Treatment?

 Additional testing may include analysis of the ganglionic fluid, x-rays, and/or ultrasound.
 The x-rays and ultrasound may show damage to surrounding structures (tendons, joints, bones, etc.); furthermore, the ultrasound is often diagnostic for ganglions.

 Should these tests be inconclusive, an MRI may be ordered.
 Once diagnosed, a treatment plan can be created.

 Treatment of the ganglion is dependent on the symptoms you are experiencing.
 If you are not in pain and the cyst is small, your doctor may prefer merely to monitor the situation.
 If there is pain, limitation of motion, or difficulty wearing shoes, however, some treatment may be necessary.

 The simplest form of treatment is aspiration (or drainage) of the ganglion.
-Usually the area is numbed with local anesthetic, after which a large-gauge needle is introduced to remove the fluid.
+Usually, the area is numbed with a local anesthetic, after which a large-gauge needle is introduced to remove the fluid.

 Often a corticosteroid, and sometimes Hyaluronidases (a dissolving enzyme), is injected after the drainage to reduce the likelihood of recurrence.
 While aspiration is immediately curative, ganglion cysts do have a high rate of recurrence.